CartoDB/pg_schema_triggers/README.md

 New Events
 ----------
-This extension adds a number of additional events that may be used with the CREATE EVENT TRIGGER command.
+This extension adds support for several additional events that may be used with the CREATE EVENT TRIGGER command.

     Event Name            Description
     --------------------  ----------------------------------------------------